You get your home ready for winter, so why neglect your garage?

 Steps to Get Your Garage Ready for Winter

 Taking the steps to prep your garage for winter can make it more comfortable, energy-efficient, and organized for when spring hits.

 Let’s take a look at these eight things to get your garage ready for winter.

-Getting everything off of the floor and organizing it gives you the opportunity to look for leaks or any signs of pests so you can nip them in the bud before they get too out of hand.
+Getting everything off of the floor and organized gives you the opportunity to look for leaks or any signs of pests so you can nip them in the bud before they get too out of hand.

-It’s important to seal up any openings around electrical and pipes so that cold winter air doesn’t keep pumping into your garage.
+It’s important to seal up any openings around electrical boxes and pipes so the cold winter air doesn’t keep pumping into your garage.

 On the flip side of this, it’s also a good idea to get your snowblower in working order so you can just pull it out of the garage and fire it up when you get your first snowstorm.

-Replace your weatherstripping and it also probably isn’t a bad idea to re-caulk around your doors and windows.
+Replace your weatherstripping and while you're at it, it's probably not a bad idea to re-caulk around your doors and windows.

 For your pipes, you can get insulation to wrap around them that will prevent further freezing.
 For your water heater, you can get a special blanket or covering to put over it so the colder air doesn’t make it have to work harder.